kat-lego/kat-lego.github.io/content/post/$1-dotnet-nvim.md

 <!--more-->

 ## The Pain of Managing Package References and Solution Files
 Neovim is a fantastic editor that offers a keyboard-centric workflow.
 However, as a .NET developer, managing package references and solution files (.sln) can become cumbersome as I have to switch to a terminal.
-This post serves to show how neovim's extensibility allows me to simplify the annoyances in my workflow.
+This post demonstrates how Neovim's extensibility enables me to simplify the annoyances in my workflow.

 ## The Issue with Using `:!dotnet <args>` or `:terminal dotnet <args>`
-A common workaround to interact with the dotnet CLI from within Neovim is to use the `:!dotnet <args>` or `:terminal dotnet <args>` commands.
-While functional, these methods have annoying drawbacks.
-They execute in the context of the directory you launched neovim in, this gets tedious if you have to type out long directory paths.
+A common workaround for interacting with the .NET CLI from within Neovim is to use the `:!dotnet <args>` or `:terminal dotnet <args>` commands.
+While this works, there is a minor drawback.
+This method of interacting with dotnet commands execute in the context of the directory you launched Neovim.
+This gets tedious if you have to type out long directory paths.

 ## Requirements
-We want to write a neovim plugin dubbed `dotnet-nvim` that will do the following:
+We want to write a Neovim plugin dubbed `dotnet-nvim` that will do the following:
 * Execute the dotnet cli command when you run `:Dotnet`.
 * The `Dotnet` command should execute with the working directory for the active buffer.
-* There should be completions for the subcommands. i.e `dotnet sln`, `dotnet add`, `dotnet restore`, etc.
+* There should be completions for the subcommands. i.e `dotnet sln`, `dotnet add`, `dotnet restore`, Etc.
-* There should be completions for paths that follow in commands like `dotnet sln add`.
+* There should be completions for paths that follow commands like `dotnet sln add`.

 ## The stack

 ### Plugin project structure
-First thing is first.
+The first thing is first.
 The plugin will follow the following structure.

 ```
 dotnet-nvim/